alexcoca/gcdf1/README.md

    1. `nlu`.
 This field contains a single key `frames` with the same structure as the turn (i.e., an `actions` key which stores a list of actions recognised by the agent and a `service` key which indicates the domain).
 The evaluator will still work if this is not in the schema - NLU validation features should be disabled in the evaluator config in this case.

+The evaluator outputs a complex hierarchical structure containing the behaviours detected for each metric.
+See the documentation of the `gcdf1.utils.multiwoz_output.py` module for an overview of the behaviours.

 ## Reproducing our results
 Make sure you have activated the `gcdf1` environment and install `jupyter` with the command